 They’re well priced and the cute designs (everything from colourful hearts to the rather stylish Rose Gold) make them a nice pressie for all ages.
 I’d recommend one as a stocking filler for teenagers (and beyond – who says Santa is only for kids?), travel bloggers, or to keep in your desk drawer for a post-lunchtime freshen up.
 Buy them online from Amazon or at Boots.

 So there’s the lowdown on the ‘Gob’ chapter of my Glow Up.
-What are your top tips for white teeth and fresh breath?
+What are your top tips and favourite products for teeth whitening and fresh breath?
 And most importantly – do you brush your tongue or are you a gagger like me?